PEXANE2/azure-docs.tr-tr/articles/machine-learning/how-to-track-experiments.md

         run.log(name='Mean_Absolute_Error', value=dataframe1['Mean_Absolute_Error'])

         # Log the mean absolute error to the parent run to see the metric in the run details page.
+        # Note: 'run.parent.log()' should not be called multiple times because of performance issues.
+        # If repeated calls are necessary, cache 'run.parent' as a local variable and call 'log()' on that variable.
         run.parent.log(name='Mean_Absolute_Error', value=dataframe1['Mean_Absolute_Error'])

         return dataframe1,